-Cat & Dog Diabetes: Natural Treatment, Diet & Supplements
+Diabetes in Dogs & Cats: Natural Treatment, Diet & Supplements

-Diabetes is a growing problem for pets that has arisen due to the increase in obese cats and dogs.
+Diabetes is a growing problem for pets that has arisen due to the increase in obesity in cats and dogs.
 Having an obese pet is not just a cosmetic issue.
 "Couch potato" pets may be adorable and cuddly, but they are prime candidates for developing a debilitating, life-threatening disease called diabetes mellitus.
-The good news is that holistic treatments such as changing your pet's diet from high carbohydrate foods, increasing exercise and using a few natural supplements for diabetic dogs and cats can start helping right away.
+The good news is that holistic treatments such as changing your pet's diet from high-carbohydrate foods, increasing exercise and using a few natural supplements for diabetic dogs and cats can start helping right away.

 Diabetes mellitus is a metabolic disorder that results in the pet's blood sugar being too high.
 Metabolism is how your pet's body digests and utilizes food for energy.
 Diabetes occurs when there is not enough insulin to effectively fuel the metabolic process.

 Just as in people, there are two forms of diabetes in cats and dogs.
-Type 1 diabetes is caused because inflammation in the pancreas destroys the insulin-producing cells.
-Thus, the pet is not able to produce enough insulin on it's own.
+Type 1 diabetes is caused when inflammation in the pancreas destroys the insulin-producing cells.
+Thus, the pet is not able to produce enough insulin on its own.
 This form of diabetes is genetic and strikes pets when they are young.
-Certain breeds such as Samoyeds, Keeshonds and Burmese cats are more predisposed to this type of diabetes.
+Certain breeds such as Samoyeds, keeshonds and Burmese cats are more predisposed to this type of diabetes.
 However, any pet breed can get diabetes.

-- Sedentary lifestyle - An indoor pet that gets little or no exercise is at a higher risk for diabetes, especially if they are overweight or obese.
+- Sedentary lifestyle - An indoor pet that gets little or no exercise is at a higher risk for diabetes, especially if it is overweight or obese.
 Obesity is a chronic inflammatory state that weakens overall health.
-Your dog or cat needs daily exercise to keep their heart and muscles strong and to burn off the sugar found in foods and treats.
+Your dog or cat needs daily exercise to keep its heart and muscles strong and to burn off the sugar found in foods and treats.

 - Diet - Many pets are eating diets that are too high in carbohydrates.
-Dry food is made with carbohydrates and frequently pets diagnosed with diabetes are eating dry kibble.
-The best food for diabetic cats and dogs is a fresh, low carbohydrate raw frozen diet.
+Dry food is made with carbohydrates, and frequently pets diagnosed with diabetes are eating dry kibble.
+The best food for diabetic cats and dogs is a fresh, low-carbohydrate raw frozen diet.
 Many times pet owners may conclude that because their pet's diet is grain-free, it is an appropriate diet for their diabetic pet.
-But, a grain-free diet is often not a carbohydrate-free diet.
-Many pet foods will remove the grains only to replace them with other high carbohydrate ingredients such as potatoes, tapioca, beans, rice, and peas.
+However, a grain-free diet is often not a carbohydrate-free diet.
+Many pet foods will remove the grains only to replace them with other high-carbohydrate ingredients such as potatoes, tapioca, beans, rice and peas.
 Once ingested, these "filler" ingredients quickly convert to sugar.
-The high carbohydrate content makes pets hungry faster, because their insulin spikes and then crashes after eating them.
+The high-carbohydrate content makes pets hungry faster, because their insulin spikes and then crashes after eating these foods.

 Insulin Resistance in Dogs and Cats